 The Great Motoring Extravaganza, the biggest exhibition of the history of transport ever staged in London opened on Thursday (1 August).

-The Great Motoring Extravaganza, the biggest exhibition of the history of transport ever staged in London opened on Thursday (1 August).
+Background: The Great Motoring Extravaganza, the biggest exhibition of the history of transport ever staged in London opened on Thursday (1 August).
 It will run until 11 August.

 The exhibition is sponsored by an oil company.

 It covers almost 100 years of the history of transport on land, sea and in the air.

 Regulations covering the exhibition have excluded current cars in their standard forms.
 But most major companies in the motoring industry are represented by depicting the part they have played in the history of transport.